Li Zhaoxing: Foreign minister (2003–2007)

 In August 2007, following Taiwanese President Chen Shui-bian's advocacy of Taiwanese independence, Li said to a group of Taiwanese journalists at a press briefing not to listen to "local [Taiwanese] leaders" and that "whoever wants to split away will become a criminal in history."

 He stepped down as Minister of Foreign Affairs in April 2007 and was succeeded by Yang Jiechi.
 According to leaked US embassy cables, it was alleged that then Chinese President Hu Jintao had Li fired following Hu's 2006 visit to the United States which saw numerous debacles such as no state dinner at the White House, lack of national flags flying between the Blair House and the White House, the presence of Falun Gong protestor at the White House lawn and the national anthem of the People's Republic of China referred as the anthem of the Republic of China.

 During his 40 year tenure in the Ministry of Foreign Affairs, Li published over 200 poems and was nicknamed "poet minister".
-However, due to his firm stance on the Taiwan issue, coupled with his striking personal image, some people have referred to him as "the minister with a bad temper".
+However, due to his firm stance on the political status of Taiwan, coupled with his personal image, some people have referred to him as "the minister with a bad temper".
 Some Taiwanese media considered his rhetoric to be arrogant and in some diplomatic circles, he was often seen as lacking in diplomatic demeanor, with some even referring to him as the "Red Guard Ambassador" or the "Fighting Cock".